Islandora/migrate_islandora_csv/TUTORIAL.md

 However, buried in your descriptive metadata are often references to other things which aren't repository items themselves, but records still need to be kept for them.
 Authors, publishers, universities, places, etc... can be modelled as Drupal Entities, so that they can be referenced by other Entities.
 So there's the potential to have a lot of different entity types described in a single row in a CSV.

-In this tutorial, we're working with `islandora_defaults` and `controlled_access_terms` entities, and will be migrating five entity types using the three migrations included in this module.
+In this tutorial, we're working with `islandora_defaults` and `controlled_access_terms` entities, and will be migrating six entity types using the three migrations included in this module.
 - file
 - node
 - media
 - subject
 - person
+- corporate_body

-We can do this because subjects and persons are (in this example) represented by simple 'name' strings.
+We can do this because subjects, persons, and corporate bodies are (in this example) represented by simple 'name' strings.
 We create them on the fly, as if we were adding new tags to a tag vocabulary.
-If we wanted to model subjects or people as entities with multiple fields (first name, last name, date, subheadings, etc.) then we would need five migrations.
+If we wanted to model subjects, people, or corporate bodies as entities with multiple fields (first name, last name, date, subheadings, URI, etc.) then we would need up to six migrations.

 Migrations follow the [Extract-Transform-Load pattern](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 You extract the information from a source, process the data to transform it into the format you need, and load it into the destination system (i.e. Drupal).
 Migrations are stored in Drupal as configuration, which means they can be represented in yml, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
 And the structure of each yml file is arranged to follow the Extract-Transform-Load pattern.